foxofarctic/rogueLike/doc/game_design.md

   * weapons make his attack more potent
   * he cannot walk through walls
   * can only see objects/monsters in his immediate surroundings

 ### Winning
-  * to win the user must navigate through all the castle levels
+  * to win the user must destroy all monsters
-  * The users scoreis based on how quickly they manage to escape
+  * The users score is based on how quickly they manage to escape
+  * each monster killed adds 30 points to your score

 ### Notes

 git: